wattsthepoint/wattsthepoint.github.io/_posts/2026-02-04-underground.markdown

 ## Traction substations and conversion

 Traction substations convert medium-voltage AC into DC for train operation.
-They are generally spaced at intervals of one to two kilometres and contain step-down transformers, rectifier units, DC switchgear, and protection equipment.
+They are generally spaced at intervals of multiple kilometres and contain step-down transformers, rectifier units, DC switchgear, and protection equipment.
 Output voltage is regulated to maintain approximately 630 V under varying load conditions.

 Early conversion systems relied on rotary converters and motor-generator sets.
 Although effective, these machines were bulky, inefficient, and maintenance-intensive.
 From the 1930s, mercury arc rectifiers offered improved performance but introduced environmental and safety challenges.